Kong Yiji: Creation background

 "Kong Yiji" was written in the winter of 1918, when the New Youth unveiled the prelude to the New Cultural Movement, but the counter-current of retrogression was still rampant.
 Although the imperial examination system was abolished in 1906, the social foundation for cultivating people like Kong Yiji still existed.
 Confucius and Mencius were still the core elements of social education.
 To arouse the young generation, Lu Xun created a set of the Xianheng Tavern in Luzhen and artistically showed the lives of poor intellectuals in society more than 20 years ago.
 He aimed to inspire readers to think about the social situation and criticize the imperial examination system.
-One of the statements about the purpose of the story is that Lu Xun wrote this story to express the protest of the college students at that time.
-Other claims suggest that Lu Xun wrote the story to explain the problems with China's old society, where people could waste their entire lives trying to pass meaningless examinations and where people were selfish and indifferent to the plight of others.
-Lu Xun opposed the traditional Chinese system of education based on imperial examinations and the cruelty of Chinese society.

-Appearance

-At the beginning: He was very tall.
-The pallid face was covered with scars among the wrinkles.
-He has a messy white beard.
-Although he wore a long gown, the clothes were dirty and torn, which seemed to have not been mended or washed for more than ten years.

-After breaking legs: His face was dark and lean, which was in a bad shape.
-He wore a ragged jacket and crossed his legs sitting on a futon which attached to his shoulders by a straw rope.
+When publishing “Kong Yiji”， Lu Xun said in the afterword:“This very clumsy novel was made last winter.
+At that time, the meaning was merely to describe society or a kind of life, that I invited readers to see.
+There was no other profound meaning.
+However, [...] some people suddenly used the story to make personal attacks.
+Generally, when an author goes down a dark road, they often lead the reader to fall into deep thought with them: thinking that short-stories are an instrument used to spill dirty water, and those who are spoiled in it.
+This is a very sad and pitiful thing.
+Therefore, I declare this, so that there should be no speculations made which harms the reader’s integrity” The original intention of Lu Xun's novels was to encourage people to reflect on and critique the social reality and the sub-standard living conditions of ordinary people under the imperial examination system.
+Lu Xun also opposed to using novels to make personal attacks.
+He hoped that through his fictional descriptions of social reality, he would encourage people to reflect and criticize China’s feudal culture and imperial examination system.

 Character features

-Kong Yiji lived in the transition period between the old and new society, which gave him two sides to his character.
-On the one hand, Kong Yiji is kind and honest.
-On the other hand, he is pedantic and stubborn.
-His character features make readers mourn his misfortune and anger for his cowardice.
-The character of Kong Yiji is undoubtedly a tragic figure.
+Kong Yiji lived during the transition period between the old and new Chinese societies, which gave his character a contradictory duality.
+Kong Yiji is part of the upper-class, but is poor.
+He is kind and honest, but also pedantic and stubborn.
+Kong Yiji is a tragic figure whose character features make readers mourn his misfortune and anger for his cowardice.